 How Do Golf Simulators Work?

 As technology advances each year, golf simulators are becoming increasingly realistic and are providing golfers a legitimate alternative to real golf.
 They can even offer benefits that real golf can’t.
-If you’ve heard the buzz around golf simulators then you may be interested in learning exactly how they work.
+If you’ve heard the buzz around the techonology then you may be interested in learning exactly how they work.
 In this article, we’ll take a deeper dive into golf simulators, how they work, why you might want to use one, and what you need to set one up.

 Golf Simulator Benefits